Courses for Non-Majors

 All 1000 level, many 2000 level and some 3000 and 4000 level courses are open to non-majors.

-Here is a list of courses open to Non-majors from other Deparments in the Faculty of Fine Arts.
+Here is a list of courses open to Non-majors from other Deparments in the School of the Arts, Media, Performance and Design.

 What follows is mostly a subset of the full list of Digital Media courses at the 1000 and 2000 level.